Anders Ydstedt is an advisor at Scantech Strategy Advisors to major

 Kai Weiss is a Research Fellow at the Austrian Economics Center and Board Member of the Hayek Institute.

 Luis Pablo de la Horra is a Ph.D.
 Candidate in Economics at the University of Valladolid (Spain).
 He has been published by several media outlets, including The American Conservative, E!Sharp and the Intellectual Takeout, among others.

 Mary Lucia Darst graduated from Columbia University with an MA in History and Literature.
 In addition to working as a writer and researcher, she is a filmmaker and an active classical musician.
-In October, she will begin a DPhil in Music at University of Oxford.
+She is a DPhil student in Music at University of Oxford.

 Free Market, Minimal State, Free Society Or as servant follows his master So the state must follow and serve the market.

 Panagiotis N. Evangelopoulos is Assistant Professor of Microeconomics of the Department of Economics at the University of the Peloponnese in Greece.